tbaggett/xfgloss/README.md

 **Added to:** ContentPage, EntryCell, ImageCell, SwitchCell, TextCell and ViewCell

 Allows a multiple-color linear gradient to be specified as a content page or cells' background.
 You can specify as many colors as you like and control their distribution across the fill at any angle.
 Convenience properties and constructors also make it easy to create two-color horizontal or vertical fills.

+**KNOWN ISSUE:** The *BackgroundGradient* property does not consistently operate as expected on Android API 21 (Lollipop) when it is applied to a touch enabled element.
+The material design ripple effect is expected when a user touches the element on API 21 and higher.
+The effect occurs as expected sometime but not others.
+In the other cases, the pre-21 highlighting of the entire element occurs instead of the ripple effect.
+The behavior works as expected (ripple on API 22 and higher, element highlighting on API 20 and lower) on all the other supported Android APIs (16 - 23).

 **Xaml Example:**
 ```